appsmithorg/appsmith-docs/.github/drafts/15938/auditLog-first-draft.md

-1. Users - Select the specific user to filter activities based on the user from the dropdown list
-2. Events - Filter events based on events.
-3. ResourceId - Select the resource-id from the json to filter the
-4. Date Range - Filter data by specific date range you wish to filter
+1. Users - To get a trace of activities performed by a user, filter by their email address.
+2. Event names - Filter events by their name, for example for logs for query executions can be accessed by filtering by the query.executed event
+3. Resource ID - A resourceID identifies each entity on your Appsmith instance be it a workspace, application, page, datasource, query or JSObject.

 **Audit Log Properties:**